Note on $p$-adic Local Functional Equation: Generalities on Fourier theory

 Recall our setting: $K/\Q_\ell$ is finite, $\got{o}_K$ is the valuation ring, $\got{l}$ is the maximal ideal, and $\pi$ is a chosen uniformizer.
 Let further $q= \nm(\got{l})$, where $\nm(\got{a}) = \#\got{o}_K/\got{a}$ for any nonzero ideal $\got{a}\subset \got{o}_K$, $\got{d}$ be the different ideal of $\got{o}_K/\Z_\ell$, and $\delta \in \Z_{\ge 0}$ be such that $q^{\delta} = \nm(\got{d})$.

 Although the isomorphism in Corollary \ref{cor.fourier1} already deserves to be called the Fourier transform (attached to some generative $\zeta$), for our purpose we need a finer version that conforms to the classical (e.g., $L^2$-) Fourier theory.
 Namely we want to introduce Haar measures and obtain an endomorphism of functions on $K$.
 Following Tate, we denote the Haar measure of mass $\nm{\got{d}}^{-1/2}=q^{-\delta/2}$ on $\got{o}_K$ by $dx$.
-Recall, a priori, it is a linear functional on
+Recall, a priori, it is a linear functional on the space of $\got{o}_p$-valued Schwartz-Bruhat functions on $K$: